andrewrichardson701/Stockbase/README.md

 - Removed the form elements from the new-properties page to stop it redirecting needlessly and breaking.
 - Added some special character captures for the confirmAction on the stock removal page when deleting a stock object.
 - Index manufacturer drop down now shows exact manufacturer matches instead of partial matches.
+- Login log should now get the user id on login.

 </details>
 <details>